 What Should I Know Before I Enroll?

-For the Skills Certificate, Rasmussen College honors students’ military service and offers military police reciprocity for those who meet the requirements.
+For the Skills Certificate, Rasmussen University honors students’ military service and offers military police reciprocity for those who meet the requirements.

 Professional Peace Officer Education (PPOE): This program meets standards established by the Minnesota Peace Officer Standards and Training Board (MN POST) for persons who seek employment in Minnesota as a peace officer.
 Graduates of this program may need to successfully complete additional academic coursework, training, practical/skills and fitness standards before becoming eligible to sit for the MN Peace Officer Licensing Exam.